spring-epfl/WF4NYM-artifacts/ARTIFACT-APPENDIX.md

 #### Experiment 4: Traffic Capture and Defense Overhead Analysis

 **Purpose**: Capture traffic, apply WTF4NYM defense, and measure bandwidth/time overhead.
+This is used in Table 2, Table 4, Table 6 and Table 7.

 **Location**: `captures/`